 - 1 cup all purpose flour

-- 1 cup powdered (confectioner's) sugar (possibly a little bit more)
+- 1 cup confectioner's sugar (possibly a little bit more)

-- Cream the butter and sugar together for several minutes until smooth and fluffy.
+- Beat the butter and sugar together for several minutes until smooth and fluffy.
 Beat in the egg and vanilla.

 - Mix in the mashed banana, and then the flour and salt.
 Mix just until everything is well blended, don’t over mix.

 - Spread into your prepared pan.